Murder

 Monster of misrule

 Mao Zedong, once the Helmsman, Great Teacher and Red Red Sun in Our Hearts, and still the Chairman, died in 1976.
 Even today his giant portrait gazes down over Tiananmen Square, where in 1989 his successors massacred hundreds of students and workers.
 After so many years and books and articles, can anything new be said about him?
 Although Andrew Walder, a Stanford sociologist and leading China scholar, writes that his comprehensive and deadly analysis is primarily for non-specialists, he has made me think.
 President Xi Jinping, who will make a state visit to London in October, speaks highly of Mao.
-Such praise, concludes Walder, requires ‘highly selective historical memory and
+Such praise, concludes Walder, requires ‘highly selective historical memory and a great deal of forgetting’.

 LA runs riot

 Ryan Gattis’s novel All Involved is set in South Central Los Angeles in 1992, during the riots that began after four white police officers were acquitted of beating the black taxi-driver Rodney King.
 The inadvertent coup that the book’s publishers have scored by bringing it out in the wake of the Baltimore and Ferguson riots only underlines how far we haven’t come since then: some lines from this buzzing thriller might still be quotes from yesterday’s news stories, such as the impassioned complaint of one character against the police: ‘If you’re brown or black, you’re worth nothing.
 Killing you is like taking out the trash.
-That’s how they think.’
-Judging
+That’s how they think.

 The murderous gangs who run the world

 Rosalio Reta was 13 years old when recruited by a Mexican drug cartel.
 He was given a loyalty test — shoot dead a man tied to a chair — then moved into a nice house in Texas.
 Soon he was earning $500 a week for stakeouts and odd jobs, but the big money came from slitting the throats of the gang’s enemies, which paid a $50,000 bonus.
 Four years later he was arrested after 20 murders; his only remorse was over accidentally sparking a massacre that left him fearing his bosses might exact revenge on him.
-Such bloodstained stories of obscene violence in pursuit of obscene wealth fill the pages
+Such bloodstained stories of obscene violence in pursuit of obscene wealth fill the pages of the Italian journalist Roberto Saviano’s investigation into the cocaine trade.

 Bringing Camus to book

 In 1975 the Nigerian novelist Chinua Achebe, in a lecture at the University of Massachusetts, identified Joseph Conrad’s Heart of Darkness as the work of a racist.
 Achebe objected to a story that used Africa as a setting for ‘the break-up of one petty European mind’, and depicted Africans as nameless savages.
 Achebe’s lecture — a masterpiece of special pleading, false analysis and anachronism — is now established as a founding text in the post-colonial school of criticism.
-On reading the cover blurb for The Meursault Investigation, one might have the impression that in this debut novel, Kamel Daoud, a native of Oran, has carried out a similar assault on
+On reading the cover blurb for The Meursault Investigation, one might have the impression that in this debut novel, Kamel Daoud, a native of Oran, has carried out a similar assault on Albert Camus’s first novel, L’Etranger (translated as The Outsider).

 Fighting fear with fear

 ‘Do it with scissors’ was Alfred Hitchcock’s advice for prospective murderers, though a glance at these two biographies reminds us that scissors are also the chosen implement of the silhouettist.
 Hitchcock’s profile —beaky nose, protuberant lips, conjoined chin and neck — is emblazoned on both dustjackets like a logo.
 A logo is what it was.
 You don’t get to be the most famous movie director in the world merely by directing movies.
 Hence the wordless walk-ons Hitchcock made in almost every one of his 53 pictures.
 Hence the city gent uniform (blue suit, white shirt, black tie) worn throughout even the most stifling Californian summers.
-Hence, one sometimes suspects, the
+Hence, one sometimes suspects, the pendulous jowls and gargantuan gut — trademarks made flesh.

 Life in the LA ghetto was nasty, brutish and short — until one brave detective took on the gangs

 Los Angeles ghetto life — thrashed, twisted and black — is not a world that most Americans care to visit.
 Black Angelinos can be — and for a period in the 1980s and early 1990s, were — murdered for a trifle.
 The slightest act of ‘disrespect’ may call for a tit-for-tat killing, where an entire family is rubbed out to avenge a perceived affront.
 Such disregard for human life is unknown in the white neighbourhoods of LA.
 Is there a specifically black predisposition to gun crime?
 Or is that too narrow an assumption?
-The violence endemic to Watts, Compton and other black LA suburbs is reckoned (by some) to be
+The violence endemic to Watts, Compton and other black LA suburbs is reckoned (by some) to be a delayed response to the cruelty of plantation life.

 A Father’s Day tragedy: what exactly happened when a car plunged into a reservoir in Australia in 2005?

 When Helen Garner, an award-winning Australian author, first saw the TV news images of the car being dragged out of the water, she uttered a prayer: ‘Oh Lord, let this be an accident.’
 A strange, pessimistic, almost paranoid prayer.
 A car had swerved off a dark highway outside her hometown of Geelong, Australia, and plunged into a reservoir.Why wouldn’t that be an accident?
 But Garner seems to have had a premonition.
 This House of Grief is her account of the murder trial, and ultimate conviction, of the car’s driver, Robert Farquharson, who had escaped and swum ashore while his three young sons drowned.
-One surprising absence from the book is

 Cybersex is a dangerous world (especially for novelists)

 Few first novels are as successful as S.J.
 Watson’s Before I Go to Sleep, which married a startling and unusual premise to a tightly controlled and claustrophobic thriller.
 Its only drawback was that it was a hard act to follow.
 Novelists tend to dump all their brilliant ideas into their first book, and the white heat of originality compensates to some extent for any want of craft.
 Second novels lack both advantages, and have the additional problem that readers come to them laden with expectations.
 Like its predecessor, Second Life is a slice of domestic noir with a woman narrator.
-It is set mainly in affluent corners of London, with
+It is set mainly in affluent corners of London, with occasional trips to Paris.

 Which great French novelist was also a crossword-setter?

 One could have endless fun setting quiz questions about Georges Perec.
 Which French novelist had a scientific paper, ‘Experimental demonstration of the Tomatotropic organisation in the Soprano (Cantatrix sopranico L)’ included in a scientific festschrift at the Centre National de la Recherche Scientifique?
 (The article charted the ‘yelling reaction’ — YR —of singers pelted with ‘Tomato rungisia vulgaris’.)
 And which French novelist wrote the world’s longest palindrome (5,566 letters)?
 Perec would have enjoyed being the subject of a quiz, though, to do him full justice, the questions ought to have been cryptic: he was a crossword-setter as well as a novelist.
-His works are notoriously structured around puzzles and linguistically

 Cronenberg attempts a teleportation from cinema to fiction.
 Cover your eyes…

 Following his beginnings as a science-fiction horror director, David Cronenberg has spent the past decades transforming himself into one of cinema’s most literary filmmakers.
 He has adapted for the screen — often brilliantly — novels by J.G.
 Ballard, William Burroughs and Don DeLillo.
 In each, he has paraded his obsession with lurid mutations in human form wrought by technology, disease and the imagination.
 In Crash (1996), he had bodies melding with machinery.
 In Naked Lunch (1991), he had bodies melding with insects — plus insects melding with typewriters.
-Most memorably, in his biggest commercial success, The Fly (1986), he had Jeff Goldblum melding with a housefly — after Goldblum’s scientist,

 ‘Hang ’em high!’ – leftists for the death penalty, re Pistorius et al

 O, the fury of my Sisters over the risible punishment (I’ve seen longer sentences in Ulysses) handed out to Oscar Pistorius!
 I’m with them all the way on this one.
 On hearing that India had issued the death penalty to the four men convicted of raping and murdering a student in Delhi last year, my first reaction was, ‘Ooo, good I hope it’s televised!’
-I have long been a supporter of the death penalty for any type of killing except the most self-defensive kind – and I see this as an important part of my identity as a feminist, especially.
-Two women a week are killed by partners or ex-partners,
+I have long been a supporter of the death penalty for any type of killing except the most self-defensive kind - and I see this as an important part of my identity as a feminist, especially.
+Two women a week are killed by partners or ex-partners, and in my opinion, the more woman-murderers who are forced to meet their Maker, the better.

 The man who was mistaken for a deer

 ‘And anything by Michael Connelly’ were the final words of advice from one of my best friends in discussing books to read one summer.
 I’ve been hooked ever since by a master of narrative tension, complex but believable plotting and three-dimensional characters.
 Luckily Connelly is a prolific author of detective and investigative fiction with a number of protagonists who sometimes appear in each other’s books.
 His latest novel maintains the same high standard and relentless forward impetus that keeps one turning the pages.
-Hieronymous ‘Harry’ Bosch, a Vietnam veteran, has had a distinguished but somewhat bumpy career as a detective and is now deployed in the Open-Unsolved unit of the
+Hieronymous ‘Harry’ Bosch, a Vietnam veteran, has had a distinguished but somewhat bumpy career as a detective and is now deployed in the Open-Unsolved unit of the Los Angeles Police Department looking at old, cold murder cases.

 At least South Africa has the world’s best murder trials

 Johannesburg I was astonished, in London the other week, to discover how closely you Britons were following the Oscar Pistorius trial.
 I was invited to Rosie Boycott’s breakfast club, which meets on Friday mornings in a west London coffee house.
 The table was full of charming old geezers of approximately my vintage, all clearly Oxbridge men of the most civilised variety and yet as taken with the Pistorius drama as any Hello! magazine subscriber.
 Why did the Oscar trial grip the world’s imagination?
 Some say it is because of the blade runner’s novel handicap.
-Others put it down to feminism — women everywhere were pissed off by what they took
+Others put it down to feminism — women everywhere were pissed off by what they took to be the cold-blooded murder of ‘one of us’.

 The hooligan and the psychopath

 A Season with Verona (2002), Tim Parks’s account of a year on tour with the Italian football club Hellas Verona’s notorious travelling fans (motto ‘we have a dream in our heads, to burn the south’), contains a memorable scene in which Parks spots a teenage boy screaming abuse at some rival supporters before returning to the mobile to assure his mother that, no, they don’t have much homework that weekend.
-Here, doubtless, was the raw material for 17-year-old Hellas fan Mauro Duckworth, whose absence from his father’s investiture with the honorary freedom of the city is explained by his confinement in a Brescia police cell after a pitched battle with
+Here, doubtless, was the raw material for 17-year-old Hellas fan Mauro Duckworth, whose absence from his father’s investiture with the honorary freedom of the city is explained by his confinement in a Brescia police cell after a pitched battle with the local constabulary.

 J.K.
 Rowling is just too nice – and too lucky – to satirise publishing

 J.K.
 Rowling’s second novel under the Robert Galbraith moniker is a whodunit set in the publishing industry.
 This isn’t a rare set-up for crime fiction.
 Authors, no matter how grungy and streetwise they pretend to be, spend most of their time doing dreary things with people they dislike in the name of selling books.
 They are itching to put their agents, publishers and fellow authors on the page so that they can slay them.
 Thing is, if you’re the most famous author in the world, bearing a grudge against publishing might look a bit ungrateful.
 Rowling realises this and adjusts her approach accordingly.
-The Silkworm is a soft, toothless, inept
+The Silkworm is a soft, toothless, inept novel with a kind heart.
+Our private eye Cormoran Strike is back.

 Terrorists still can’t ‘execute’ anyone

 During the sudden advances of ISIS in Iraq, one visual image stood for their brutality.
 As the Daily Mail reported it, there was ‘a propaganda video depicting appalling scenes including a businessman being dragged from his car and executed at the roadside with a pistol to the back of his head’.
 I’ve heard from friends in the press, though not at the Daily Mail, that this description enraged readers.
 It wasn’t the fact, but the use of the word executed.
 This, they pointed out, meant the commission of a sentence imposed by a court, which was certainly not the case here.
-To execute, as the Oxford English Dictionary defines it,
+To execute, as the Oxford English Dictionary defines it, is ‘to carry into effect ministerially a judicial sentence.

 World Cup diary: I can’t take much more of the BBC’s coverage

 It takes quite a lot for me to feel even mildly sympathetic towards the French, but they had my support against the semi-reformed death squad of Honduras.
 One should not put too much store by the character of a country’s football team – but watching the way in which the Central Americans set about France, much as they had previously set about England, it did not wholly surprise one that the benighted mosquito-ravaged country has the highest murder rate in the world.
 Yes, including Iraq.
 Its murder rate is not far off double the next contenders (all of whom come from the Caribbean, natch).
-I’m writing this before Argentina’s game
+I’m writing this before Argentina’s game against Bosnia and Herzegovina; I don’t think I could bear to contemplate the Argies and the French winning on the same day.